-PrivateEye converts images as necessary into a RISC OS-native format.
-This means that GIFs, PNGs and (optionally) JPEGs are converted into Sprite format when they are loaded.
+On loading, PrivateEye may convert images into a RISC OS-native format.
+This means that bitmap images like GIFs, PNGs and (optionally) JPEGs are converted to Sprite format when loaded.

 The converted image is referred to as the display image.
 Operations such as saving, rotation and the effects system operate on the display image only.